zr-tex8r/scllmk/README.md

     $ scllmk --muffler="green!50!black"

+If you use the special color name `random`, then the color will be chosen at random.

+    $ scllmk --muffler="random"

 This way is a bit complicated but strong enough allowing you to use any kind of muffler colors.

 ### For duck enthusiasts